 Enter the mobile number where you can receive text messages and click Submit.

-Enter the temporary 6-digit code on your phone, and click Submit Code.
+Enter the temporary 6-digit code found in the message, and click Submit Code.

-Once the valid code has been entered, this phone number is listed in the "MFA" section of your profile.
+Once the valid code has been entered, you'll see your mobile number listed under "MFA" in your profile.

-Once MFA is enabled with an authenticator app, OnPay will access the same 6-digit codes generated by the authenticator app installed on your device, and approve your access upon login.
+Once MFA is enabled with an authenticator app, OnPay will require you to enter the authentication code generated by your authenticator, to approve your login credentials.

-If you change your mind about this added security, or just need to change the authentication method associated with your login, you can always disable MFA.
+If you need to change the authentication method for your login, you'll first need to disable MFA.

 To do this, return to your profile and click Edit Profile.